 Enrico Bertini and Moritz Stefaner discuss the latest developments in data analytics, visualization and related topics.

-We have David Robinson on the show to talk about the role of data visualization in data science.
+We have Pedro Cruz and John Wihbey on the show to talk about their beautiful project, the Simulated Dendrochronology of U.S. Immigration.